 • Providence Park: Home of the Timbers and Portland Thorns FC.
 Located at 1844 SW Morrison Street.

-The strategies: Arriving and getting around Portland
+Arriving and getting around Portland

 A Portland sports travel vacation usually starts with arrival at Portland International Airport (PDX), which is located some 10 miles northeast of downtown, nestled in a spot alongside the Columbia River.
 It’s a hub for Alaska Airlines and offers nonstop flights to most major U.S. destinations, particularly those on the West Coast.